 I love music that puts me in a zone, takes me away from the regular noise of the day, something that tells me I am not on the local FM radio station.
-And then, a singer emerges from the land of ATL catching my ear- his name is 6LACK.
+And then, an artist emerges from the land of ATL catching my ear- name is 6LACK.
 I remember, NY Photographer Glen Graham posting him up on his IG.
-He has released popular reworks of songs like Future’s “Perkys Calling” and The Weeknd’s “Wicked Games” but has more recently gained some traction towards a decent looking fan base.
-He comes off authentic & pure.
-With new artists giving off that chill, cool vibe of a Ro James or a ‘thuggish R&B/D’angelo feel doused with sprinkle of Weeknd topped with Future’ 6lacks vocals lay smoothly over the selected gritty but sexy sounds that soothe the soul, in a dirty way.
+He has released popular reworks of songs like Future’s “Perkys Calling” and The Weeknd’s “Wicked Games” but has more recently gained some traction with his originals.
+He comes off authentic & pure giving off that chill vibe, 6lacks vocals lay smoothly over the selected gritty but sexy sounds that soothe the soul, in a dirty way.

 To read further CLICK

 Do you believe in the power

 We can make it if we stay together